-This year the Royal Society’s popular Summer Science Exhibition is going totally digital between the 8 - 11 July 2021.
+This year the Royal Society’s popular Summer Science Exhibition is totally digital.

-With a packed programme of inspiring talks, fascinating interactive workshops, fun science from home activities and exciting digital content, there is something for all ages.
+With a packed programme of inspiring talks, fun science from home activities and exciting digital content, there is something for all ages.

-Nineteen research groups from across the UK will be demonstrating their research through innovative digital experiences, from escape rooms and quizzes to virtual tours and digital games.
+Nineteen research groups from across the UK demonstrate their research through innovative digital experiences, from escape rooms and quizzes to virtual tours and digital games.

 Zone 1: View from above